NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

       $ systemctl enable httpd

 #.
-Open port 80 and 443 to allow web traffic to the Apache web server service, update the system firewall rules to permit inbound packets on HTTP and HTTPS using the commands below:
+Open port 80 and 443 to allow web traffic to the Apache web server service, update the system firewall rules allowing inbound packets on HTTP and HTTPS using the commands below:

    .. code-block:: console